3-Minute Quick Start: Build Your Private P2P Network

 In another terminal, you can print the current device's PeerID:

-./fungi info id
+fungi info id

-On pc-B, try local discovery first:
+On home-pc, try local discovery first:

-./fungi device mdns
+fungi device mdns

 If both devices are on the same LAN, you may see output like this:

-16Uiu2H........Co7Cw9 - (laptop-A)
+16Uiu2H........Co7Cw9 - (macbook-pro)

-./fungi device add --alias laptop-A 16Uiu2H........Co7Cw9
+fungi device add --alias my-laptop 16Uiu2H........Co7Cw9

 To verify the saved entry:

-./fungi device list
+fungi device list

-Step 3: Allow Device A To Access Device B
+Step 3: Allow my-laptop To Access home-pc

-On pc-B, allow inbound access from laptop-A:
+On home-pc, allow inbound access from my-laptop:

-./fungi security allowed-peers add laptop-A
+fungi security allowed-peers add my-laptop

 Fungi will show a confirmation screen before it updates the allowlist.